 For example, many businesses have set aside designated “sensory-friendly” times when lights and sounds are adjusted accordingly.
 There is a traveling zoo that comes to town every year, and they set aside one hour for special needs families before opening to the general public.
 That means kids like Vince can spend a special time with the animals without the crowds and lines.
 Even the major theme parks in Orlando have accommodated ride passes to allow guests with sensory issues to enjoy the rides without waiting in long queues.
-For an autism dad, these are a necessity.
+Especially when fathering autism, these are a necessity.

 So, because of the potential choking issues, we rarely go out to restaurants.
 When we do, Vince always gets the same thing: French fries and a hamburger.
 We end up skipping some social events because Vince can’t tolerate crowds or lineups.
 Also, we generally avoid visiting people that have dogs.
 We have to be careful going to places when dogs may be present (like the park) as many dog owners think it is fine to keep their dog off the leash in public.